GSD Disobedience Problems

 • Always eat 30 minutes before your dog so that it knows that you are the alpha.

-• Do not let your dog enter every area of the home and limit its area.
+• Do not let your dog enter every area of the home; limit its area.

-• Do not let your dog jump on sofas, bed, and furniture because this behavior can make your dog feel like the boss of the home.
+• Do not let your dog jump on sofas, beds, and furniture because this behaviour can make your dog feel like the boss of the home.

 • If your GSD wants to play and grabs a cushion in its mouth and comes to you, do not start playing immediately.
-It might be intimidating but giving attention to the dog on its will is going to make it feel like an alpha.
+It might be intimidating, but giving attention to the dog at its will is going to make it feel like an alpha.

 • Don’t let your dog leave the car before you.
-You don’t want it to feel that you are following it.
+You don’t want it to feel like you are following it.

-If nothing works and your German Shepherd is showing signs of bad behavior, follow an obedience training process.
-This type of training is especially very beneficial for GSDs.
+If nothing works and your German Shepherd is showing signs of bad behaviour, follow an obedience training process.
+This type of training is especially beneficial for GSDs.

 If you let your dog become the alpha, you’ll soon start to face a lot of problems.

-So how do you make your GSD’s behavior better?
+So how do you make your GSD’s behaviour better?
 How will you make it listen to you?

-Many times GSD owners who are facing disobedience problems with their dogs adopt a wrong approach that instead of putting them back on track worsens them further.
-The key in this type of situation is to act in a way that your dog would understand.
+Many times, GSD owners who are facing disobedience problems with their dogs adopt the wrong approach that, instead of putting them back on track, worsens them further.
+The key in this type of situation is to act in a way that your dog will understand.

-For Example: If you take your GSD for a walk in the park, and it is playing with other dogs while you walk.
-You are at a distance and want your dog to come to you.
+For example, if you take your GSD for a walk in the park and it is playing with other dogs while you walk, You are at a distance, and you want your dog to come to you.
 You command it to ‘come’ or say its name.
 Your dog looks at you and doesn’t respond.
 This is a crucial thing that owners should understand with an open mind.

 In situations like these, when your dog purposely ignores your instructions, you need to act immediately.
 You can: